techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 3. System.gc();

 Choose true statement.
 (Choose one.)

-a.
-After line 2 executes, the StringBuffer object is garbage collected. b.
-After line 3 executes, the StringBuffer object is garbage collected. c.
-After line 2 executes, the StringBuffer object is eligible for garbage collection.
+A. After line 2 executes, the StringBuffer object is garbage collecte D.
+B. After line 3 executes, the StringBuffer object is garbage collecte D.
+C. After line 2 executes, the StringBuffer object is eligible for garbage collection.

-d.
-After line 3 executes, the StringBuffer object is eligible for garbage collection.
+D. After line 3 executes, the StringBuffer object is eligible for garbage collection.

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: